ORCA Opportunity Youth Program

 How to Get Your ORCA Youth Card

-If you received an ORCA Youth Card from your school last year, please keep it to use as your new Free Youth Transit Pass!
+If you received an ORCA Youth Card from your school before 2022 and are 18 or under, please keep it to use as your new Free Youth Transit Pass!
 If you need a new ORCA card, you can visit MyORCA.com and request a Youth Transit Pass from King County Metro.

 How to Use Your Free Youth Transit Pass

-Your ORCA card can be used to take transit on services run by King County Metro, King County Water Taxi, Seattle Streetcar, Sound Transit, Community Transit, Pierce Transit, Kitsap Transit, Everett Transit, and Via to Transit.
-The ORCA cards will adopt free fares on Washington State Ferries beginning October 1, 2022.
+Your ORCA card can be used to take transit on services run by King County Metro, King County Water Taxi, Seattle Streetcar, Sound Transit, Community Transit, Pierce Transit, Kitsap Transit, Everett Transit, Seattle Monorail, Metro Flex (formerly Via to Transit), and Washington State Ferries.

 Bus: Tap the ORCA card against the reader after getting on the bus.
 Pull the yellow cord before your stop to indicate to the driver you would like to exit.